-- 1. Family Members/legal Guardians may be employed by the Mmember/Authorized Representative (AR) to provide CDASS, subject to the conditions below. - a.
-The Family Member or legal Guardian shall be employed by the Member/AR and be supervised by the Member/AR. - b.
-The Family Member and/or legal Guardian being reimbursed as a personal care, homemaker, and/or health maintenance activities Attendant shall be reimbursed at an hourly rate with the following restrictions: - i.
-A Family Member and/or legal Guardian shall not be reimbursed for more than forty (40) hours of CDASS in a seven-day period from 12:00 am on Sunday to 11:59 pm on Saturday. - ii.
-Family Member wages shall be commensurate with the level of skill required for the task and should not deviate from that of a non-Family Member Attendant unless there is evidence that the Family Member has a higher level of skill. - iii.
+to provide CDASS, subject to the conditions below.

+1 2 3 b.
+The Family Member and/or legal Guardian being reimbursed as a personal care, homemaker, and/or health maintenance activities Attendant shall be reimbursed at an hourly rate with the following restrictions: 4 5 6 i.
+A Family Member and/or legal Guardian shall not be reimbursed for more than forty (40) hours of CDASS in a seven-day period from 12:00 am on Sunday to 11:59 pm 7 8 9 ii.
+Family Member wages shall be commensurate with the level of skill required for the task and should not deviate from that of a non-Family Member Attendant unless there is evidence that the Family Member has a higher level of skill.
+10 11 12 13 14 15 16 iii.
 A Member of the Member's household may only be paid to furnish extraordinary care as determined by the Case Manager.
 Extraordinary care is determined by assessing whether the care to be provided exceeds the range of care that a Family Member would ordinarily perform in the household on behalf of a person without a disability or chronic illness of the same age, and which is necessary to assure the health and welfare of the Member and/or avoid institutionalization.
-Extraordinary care shall be documented on the service plan. - c.
+Extraordinary care shall be documented on the service plan.
+17 18 c.
 A Member/AR who chooses a Family Member as a care provider, shall document the choice on the Attendant Support Management Plan (ASMP).

-8.7515 Counseling Services

-8.7515.A Counseling Services Eligibility

-1. Counseling Services is a service available to Members enrolled in the HCBS Brain Injury Waiver.

-8.7515.B Counseling Services Definition

-1. Counseling services mean individualized services designed to assist Members and their support systems to more effectively manage stress related situations due to a Brain Injury diagnosis.

-8.7515.C Counseling Services Inclusions

-- 1. Counseling is available to the Member's Family and support network in conjunction with the Member if they: a) have a significant role in supporting the Member or b) live with or provide care to the Member.
-"Family" and "support network" includes a Parent, spouse, child, relative, foster family, inlaws, or other person who may have significant ongoing interaction with the Member. - 2.
-Services may be provided in the Member's residence, in community settings, or in the provider's office. - 3.
-Intervention may be provided in either a group or individual setting: however, charges for group and individual therapy shall reflect differences. - 4.
-All counseling services must be documented in the Person-Centered Support Plan and must be provided by individuals or agencies approved as providers of Waiver Services by the Department. - 5.
-Family training/counseling must be carried out for the direct benefit of the Members of the HCBS-BI program. - 6.
+19 8.7515 Counseling Services 20 8.7515.A Counseling Services Eligibility 21 1.
+Counseling Services is a service available to Members enrolled in the HCBS Brain Injury Waiver.
+22 8.7515.B Counseling Services Definition 23 24 Counseling services mean individualized services designed to assist Members and their support systems to more effectively manage stress related situations due to a Brain Injury diagnosis.
+25 8.7515.C Counseling Services Inclusions 26 27 28 29 1.
+Counseling is available to the Member's Family and support network in conjunction with the Member if they: a) have a significant role in supporting the Member or b) live with or provide care to the Member.
+"Family" and "support network" includes a Parent, spouse, child, relative, foster family, inlaws, or other person who may have significant ongoing interaction with the Member.
+30 31 Services may be provided in the Member's residence, in community settings, or in the provider's office.
+32 33 3.
+Intervention may be provided in either a group or individual setting: however, charges for group and individual therapy shall reflect differences.
+34 35 All counseling services must be documented in the Person-Centered Support Plan and must be provided by individuals or agencies approved as providers of Waiver Services by the Department.
+36 37 Family training/counseling must be carried out for the direct benefit of the Members of the HCBS-BI program.
+38 39 40 41 6.
 Family training is considered an integral part of the continuity of care in transition to home and community environments.
-Services are directed towards instruction about treatment regimens and use of equipment specified in the Person-Centered Support Plan and shall include updates as may be necessary to safely maintain the Member at home. - 7.
-The service is limited to thirty (30) visits of individual, group, family, or a combination of counseling services.
-The Department may authorize additional units based on needs identified in the support planPerson-Centered Support Plan.
+Services are directed towards instruction about treatment regimens and use of equipment specified in the Person-Centered Support Plan and shall include updates as may be necessary to safely maintain the Member at home.